- 1 Summary

 Entering the home zone

+You may enter the home zone on space 16.
 When you want to enter your home zone, the played card must fit.
 You must use the complete movement that a card provides.
 If that movement goes too far, you cannot enter the home zone, but must continue on the circle.

 To play or not to play - being blocked

 As long as you can play a card that lets you make a allowed move, you must play.
 If that's not possible, you must discard one card.
 There are three situations that can force you to discard: (1) All your pawns are in your start zone, and you have neither Ace nor King.
-(2) You queue up behind some obstinate pawn that won't leave it's Start Field.
+(2) You queue up behind some obstinate pawn that won't leave its Start Space.
 (3) Your predecessor played or discarded a Ten (see below).

 Effects of cards